alabou/NMOS-MatroxOnly/NMOS With IPMX.md

 The `info_block` attribute and capability describe the RTCP stream produced by an IPMX Sender.
 A Sender that either does not produce media info blocks (non-IPMX) or produces media info blocks (IPMX) that are not supported by a Receiver MUST NOT prevent a Controller from connecting such a Receiver to the Sender.
 Such non-compliance only affects the Receiver's ability to adapt autonomously to dynamic changes in stream parameters, requiring intervention by the Controller instead.

-## HKEP

-A Receiver SHOULD provide a `urn:x-matrox:cap:transport:hkep` capability to indicate its support for IPMX Senders that use HDCP encryption and the HKEP protocol.
+A Receiver SHOULD provide a `urn:x-matrox:cap:transport:hkep` capability to indicate its support for Senders that use HDCP encryption and the HKEP protocol.
 A capability value of `true` indicates support for HDCP encryption and the HKEP protocol, while a value of `false` indicates that they are not supported.

 A Receiver MAY support either or both `true` and `false` values.

 A Controller MUST verify the compliance of Receivers with an active Sender using HDCP encryption and the HKEP protocol by referring to the Sender's SDP transport file `hkep` attribute or by checking the Sender's associated `urn:x-matrox:hkep` attribute.
-The presence of this attribute in an SDP transport file or the value `true` for the associated `urn:x-matrox:hkep` Sender attribute indicates that the stream is HDCP-protected.
+The presence of the `hkep` attribute in an SDP transport file or a value of `true` for the associated `urn:x-matrox:hkep` Sender attribute indicates that the stream is HDCP-protected.
 Only Receivers supporting HDCP encryption and the HKEP protocol MAY consume such streams.

-A Sender compliant with the "HKEP" section of this document MUST provide a `urn:x-matrox:hkep` Sender attribute to indicate that HDCP encryption and the HKEP protocol are used by the Sender.
-This attribute MUST be `true` if an `hkep` attribute is present in the Sender's SDP transport file and MUST be `false` if no `hkep` attributes are present.
-If an SDP transport file is not currently available, because the Sender is inactive, this attribute indicate wether or not such SDP transport file would contain and `hkep` attribute if the Sender was active at this time.
+A Sender compliant with the [HKEP](#hkep) section of this document MUST provide a `urn:x-matrox:hkep` Sender attribute to indicate that HDCP encryption and the HKEP protocol are used by the Sender.
+This attribute MUST be `true` if an `hkep` attribute is present in the Sender's SDP transport file, and MUST be `false` if no `hkep` attributes are present.
+If an SDP transport file is not currently available because the Sender is inactive, this attribute indicates whether or not such an SDP transport file would contain an `hkep` attribute if the Sender were active at that time.

-> Note: A Sender not providing the `urn:x-matrox:hkep` attribute is either not supporting HDCP encryption and the HKEP protocol or declare itself as not being compatible with the "HKEP" section of this document.
+> Note: A Sender not providing the `urn:x-matrox:hkep` attribute is either not supporting HDCP encryption and the HKEP protocol or declares itself as not being compatible with the [HKEP](#hkep) section of this document.

 A Sender MAY provide a `urn:x-matrox:cap:transport:hkep` capability to indicate that HDCP encryption and the HKEP protocol are supported.
 A Sender MAY support either or both `true` and `false` values.
-A Controller MAY use a Sender's `urn:x-matrox:cap:transport:hkep` capability to verify Receivers compliance with the Sender and, if necessary, constrain the Sender to ensure compliance with the Receivers.
+A Controller MAY use a Sender's `urn:x-matrox:cap:transport:hkep` capability to verify Receiver compliance with the Sender and, if necessary, constrain the Sender to ensure compliance with the Receivers.
 A Sender constrained to `false` for this capability MUST NOT be part of an HDCP topology and MUST NOT access, produce, or stream HDCP-protected content.
 A Sender indicates its support for being constrained for this capability by enumerating the `urn:x-matrox:cap:transport:hkep` capability in its [IS-11][] `constraints/supported` endpoint (Matrox products usually do not support being constrained).

 > Note: A Sender indicating both `true` and `false` values in its capabilities describes that it may produce both HDCP and non-HDCP streams according to some internal criteria evaluated at activation time.

-> Note: HKEP is possible only for RTP based transport protocols, all supporting an SDP transport file.
+> Note: HKEP is only available for RTP based transport protocols, all of which use an SDP transport file.

 ### SDP Transport File

-The `hkep` attribute of [TR-10-5][] is not yet registered with IANA.
-If it would, the definition would indicate "Usage Level: session, media" indicating that a session-level `hkep` attribute represents the default value for a media-level `hkep` attribute that is not specified.
-The SDP transport file may provide the `hkep` information either at the session-level and media-level.
+The `hkep` attribute defined in [TR-10-5][] is not yet registered with IANA.
+If it were, the definition would indicate "Usage Level: session, media" meaning that a session-level `hkep` attribute represents the default value for a media-level `hkep` attribute if the latter is not specified.
+The SDP transport file may therefore provide `hkep` information either at the session level and/or the media level.

-The HKEP specification uses the expression "hkep session attribute" not define the usage level of the `hkep` attribute but simply refers to it at its most generic level, which is the session level.
+In the HKEP specification, the use of the expression "hkep session attribute" does not define the usage level of the `hkep` attribute but simply refers to it at its most generic level, which is the session level.

 ### Activation

-A Controller MAY activate and configure a Receiver's HDCP encryption and the HKEP protocol using the SDP transport file from a Sender, including `hkep` attributes.
+A Controller MAY activate and configure a Receiver's HDCP encryption and the HKEP protocol using the SDP transport file from a Sender that includes `hkep` attributes.

 ### Consistency

-If the `urn:x-matrox:cap:transport:hkep` capability only allows the value `true` then the Sender's associated SDP transport file MUST have an `hkep` attribute.
+If the `urn:x-matrox:cap:transport:hkep` capability only allows the value `true`, then the Sender's associated SDP transport file MUST have an `hkep` attribute.

-If the `urn:x-matrox:cap:transport:hkep` capability only allows the value `false` then the Sender's associated SDP transport file MUST NOT have an `hkep` attribute.
+If the `urn:x-matrox:cap:transport:hkep` capability only allows the value `false`, then the Sender's associated SDP transport file MUST NOT have an `hkep` attribute.

-If the `urn:x-matrox:cap:transport:hkep` capability allow both `true` and `false` values then the Sender's associated SDP transport file MUST have an `hkep` attribute when the stream is HDCP-protected and MOST NOT have an `hkep` attribute when the stream is not HDCP-protected.
+If the `urn:x-matrox:cap:transport:hkep` capability allows both `true` and `false` values, then the Sender's associated SDP transport file MUST have an `hkep` attribute when the stream is HDCP-protected and MUST NOT have an `hkep` attribute when the stream is not HDCP-protected.

 ### HDCP Content Protection

-A Receiver implementing [BCP-008-01][] supporting HDCP encryption and the HKEP protocol MAY notify that the HDCP content protection system prevents the Receiver from accessing or re-transmitting HDCP content using the `streamStatus` and `streamStatusMessage` properties of the Receiver's associated `NcReceiverMonitor`.
+A Receiver implementing [BCP-008-01][] and supporting HDCP encryption and the HKEP protocol MAY notify that the HDCP content protection system prevents the Receiver from accessing or re-transmitting HDCP content using the `streamStatus` and `streamStatusMessage` properties of the Receiver's associated `NcReceiverMonitor`.

-A Sender implementing [BCP-008-02][] supporting HDCP encryption and the HKEP protocol MAY notify that the HDCP content protection system prevents the Sender from accessing or re-transmitting HDCP content using the `essenceStatus` and `essenceStatusMessage` properties of the Sender's associated `NcSenderMonitor`.
+A Sender implementing [BCP-008-02][] and supporting HDCP encryption and the HKEP protocol MAY notify that the HDCP content protection system prevents the Sender from accessing or re-transmitting HDCP content using the `essenceStatus` and `essenceStatusMessage` properties of the Sender's associated `NcSenderMonitor`.

 ### RTP Payload Header